Wilhelm Voigt: Aftermath

 Voigt capitalized on his fame.
 His wax figure appeared in the wax museum in Unter den Linden four days after his release.
 He appeared in the museum to sign his pictures, but public officials banned the appearances on the same day.

 He appeared in small theatres in a play that depicted his exploit and signed more photographs as the Captain of Köpenick.
 In spite of the ban he toured in Dresden, Vienna and Budapest in variety shows, restaurants and amusement parks.
 In 1909, he published a book in Leipzig, How I became the Captain of Köpenick, which sold well.

 Although his United States tour almost failed because the immigration authorities refused to grant him a visa, he arrived in 1910 via Canada.
 He also inspired a waxwork in Madame Tussaud's museum in London.

 In 1910, he moved to Luxembourg and worked as a waiter and shoemaker.
 He received a life pension from a rich Berlin dowager.
 Two years later, he bought a house and retired, but was ruined financially in the post–World War I recession.
-Voigt died in Luxembourg in 1922.
-His grave is on the Cimetière Notre-Dame in Luxembourg.
+Voigt died of flu in Luxembourg City on 3 January 1922, and was buried at Notre-Dame Cemetery..